Germanunkol/trAInsported/README.md

 - **--render** Forces game to rerender all images at startup.
 [Client]
 - **--mysql USER,PASSWORD[,HOST[,PORT]]** Will enable logging to a MySQL database if **--server** is activated.
 It will log into the MySQL server using **USER** and **PASSWORD**.
 Optionally, **HOST** and **PORT** can be given to connect to a remote server (default is localhost).
 You can use **--mysqlDB** to change the database to use.
 Otherwise, it will use the 'trAInsported' database.
 Note: You have to manually create the trAInsported Database beforehand, and make sure that USER has rights to create a table and edit a table on the database.[Server]
 - **--mysqlDB DATABASE** The game will connect to this database instead of the default one.
 The **USER** given by **--mysql** (see above) needs to have access to this database.
 [Server]
+- **-d DIR** or **--directory DIR**: Only available on Linux.
+Gives the path to the folder which holds the various user folders which in turn hold their AIs.
 Uninstalling:
 ------------------------------
 The game creates a folder called **trAInsported** in your local home folder.
 Depending on how you uninstall, you might have to remove this manually.
 They'll usually be in these locations (taken from love2d.org):